Northern Water

 An extensive site selection process commenced in 2022, which included input from key stakeholders, technical investigations, and a formal multi-criteria-assessment (MCA) process.

 Three sites were initially short listed (at Crag Point, Port Lowly and at Mullaquana Station), with Mullaquana Station best performing in the initial MCA scoring process.
-In mid-2023 a fourth site at Cape Hardy was added to the short list following additional industry interest that would reduced the financial impacts of constructing the plant so far south in the Spencer Gulf making it a potentially feasible option.
+In mid-2023 a fourth site at Cape Hardy was added to the short list following additional industry interest that would reduce the financial impacts of constructing the plant so far south in the Spencer Gulf making it a potentially feasible option.

 Early engagement with key stakeholders was favourable towards Cape Hardy as a potential site for the desalination plant and a supplementary MCA process was undertaken for the Cape Hardy site in mid-2023.
 This identified Cape Hardy as the best performing site across the four options considered.